nextgenusfs/funannotate/docs/update.rst

 Why is `funannotate update` so slow??
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The default SQL database for PASA is set to use SQLite -- this is for compatibility.
 However, the limitation is that SQLite database in PASA is single threaded due to SQLite database lock issue.
 Thus even if you pass multiple cpus to the script, it will run all of the PASA steps single threaded, which can take a long time depending on PASA alignments and genome size.
-If you setup PASA to use MySQL, then the scripts can run PASA multi-threaded and `funannotate update` will run much faster.
+If you `setup PASA to use MySQL <https://github.com/PASApipeline/PASApipeline/wiki/setting-up-pasa-mysql>`_`, then the scripts can run PASA multi-threaded and `funannotate update` will run much faster.

 .. code-block:: none